neilmjain/Mira-NotePad/README.md

 - Text is cleared on game start and lobby return
 - Configurable text color and window skin via BepInEx config

-Known issues
-- Zooming with ? and backtick still works while the notepad is open.
-As a workaround, you can disable zoom in the lobby settings before starting a game.

 Requirements
 - Town of Us Mira